richreggio/elixir/README.md

 14. Twelve Days
     - Prints a verse or range of verses from the Christmas Carol "Twelve days of Christmas"
 15. Accumulate
-    - Asks you to pretty much reimplement Enum.map
+    - Asks you to reimplement Enum.map
 16. Acronym
     - Convert a phrase to its acronym
 17. Series